Is Firstrade free?

-Firstrade is in fact a zero-commission broker when it comes to buying and selling US stocks.
+Firstrade is in fact a zero-commission broker when it comes to buying and selling stocks.
 Zero commission is especially useful if you trade relatively low volumes, like buying stocks for less than $500 per trade, because you won't be hit with any minimum fees the broker might charge.

 We should note that the payment-for-order-flow model, which is used by some zero-commission brokers to generate income (rather than relying on commissions), could potentially create a conflict of interest between you and your broker.
 This could result in trade execution (like routing your orders to specific market makers) that might be unfavorable for you under certain market conditions, especially when using market orders (as opposed to limit orders, which seem to be less affected).